phstc/param_store/README.md

 ### Fail-fast

-You can also configure what are the required parameters for an app and fail at boot-time:
+You can configure the required parameters for an app and fail at startup.

 ```ruby
 # i.e. config/application.rb